New data shows PUBG Mobile has the highest worldwide revenue for a mobile game in 2021 - Gamepur

 Honor of Kings, Genshin Impact, Roblox, and Pokémon Go are in the top eight as well.

-Mobile games have achieved a record-breaking amount of revenue in 2021.
-Several mobile titles have crushed previous set records, with the top eight games with the highest worldwide revenue making over one billion dollars.
+Mobile games have achieved record-breaking revenues in 2021.
+Several mobile titles have crushed previous set records, with the top eight games in terms of worldwide revenue earning over one billion dollars.

 Sensor Towers reports that PUBG Mobile and Honor of Kings generated the most revenue out of all the mobile titles for 2021, with both games receiving around $2.8 billion of revenue in 2021.
 Both games are from Tencent, the Chinese megacorporation that has its hands on several other high-profile games.